-The purpose of the seawater and brackish groundwater desalination initiatives was to accelerate the development of cost-effective desalinated water supplies and innovative technologies in Texas.
-Since their inceptions in 2002 and 2004, the initiatives' ultimate goal was to install desalination plants-with particular focus on a full-scale seawater desalination facility-to demonstrate the potential of desalination as a new water source.
-However, both initiatives have stalled due to a lack of appropriations.
+The purpose of the seawater and brackish groundwater desalination initiatives in 2002 and 2004 was to accelerate the development of cost-effective desalinated water supplies and innovative technologies in Texas.
+The ultimate goal of these initiatives was to install desalination plants- with particular focus on a full-scale seawater desalination facility-to demonstrate the potential of desalination as a new water source.
+Although the early initiatives that focused on desalination demonstrations stalled due to lack of appropriations, funding available through the Texas Water Fund is now available to implement desalination projects in Texas.

-The role of the State (Texas Legislature) is to continue providing leadership and supporting the advancement of desalination in Texas.
+The role of the State (Texas Legislature) is to continue providing leadership and support for the advancement of desalination in Texas.
 Fulfilling this role during the upcoming biennium would require consideration of the following:

-• Supporting the advancement of science
+Supporting the advancement of science